 A. None: because Liberalism is mortal sin and anti-Christian.

-Q. What of Communism, Socialism, Modem Democracy, Anarchism, and the like sects?
+Q. What of Communism, Socialism, Modern Democracy, Anarchism, and the like sects?

 A. They are contrary to Catholic faith, to justice, and to virtue, and as such condemned by the Church.